Shreyank99/CS302_Projects/proj2/README.md

 1. Discuss the relative performance of each sorting method and try to explain the differences.

     In our test, QSort was a clear winner, followed by Merge and STL which were very close.
 Finally Quick was, surprisingly, last.
+This result could be due to a poor implementation of Quick, or it could just be a result of the compiler and specific machine the sorts were tested on.

 2. What do these results reveal about the relationship between theoretical complexity discussed in class and actual performance?